mjsamuel/RMIT-Rideshare/README.md

 ```

 ### Master Pi
-Navigate to `/master_pi` and run the REST API and frontend code by typing:
+Navigate to `/master_pi` folder and run the REST API and frontend code by typing:
 ```
 $ export FLASK_APP=app
-$ flask run
+$ flask run --host=0.0.0.0
 ```
+You can then access the app by going to a browser and typing the Master Pi's IP, followed by the specified port.
+E.g `192.168.1.235:5000/`

 ###  Agent Pi
-Navigate to `/agent_pi` and run the console application by typing:
+Navigate to `/agent_pi` folder and run the console application by typing:
 ```
 $ python3 main.py
 ```